Imperative programming: COBOL

 COBOL (1959) stands for "COmmon Business Oriented Language."
 Fortran manipulated symbols.
 It was soon realized that symbols did not need to be numbers, so strings were introduced.
 The US Department of Defense influenced COBOL's development, with Grace Hopper being a major contributor.
 The statements were English-like and verbose.
 The goal was to design a language so managers could read the programs.
 However, the lack of structured statements hindered this goal.

-COBOL's development was tightly controlled, so dialects did not emerge to require ANSI standards.
+Development of COBOL was tightly controlled, so dialects did not emerge to require ANSI standards.
 As a consequence, it was not changed for 15 years until 1974.
 The 1990s version did make consequential changes, like object-oriented programming.

 ALGOL

 ALGOL (1960) stands for "ALGOrithmic Language."
 It had a profound influence on programming language design.
 Emerging from a committee of European and American programming language experts, it used standard mathematical notation and had a readable structured design.
 ALGOL was first to define its syntax using the Backus–Naur form.
 This led to syntax-directed compilers.
 It added features like: